benjo-m/memowise/README.md

 - RabbitMQ: upon registering, users receive a welcome email containing the link to this repository where they can contribute and raise issues.
 To test this feature you will have to register a new account.
 You can use something like [10 Minute Mail](https://10minutemail.com/).
 ### Running the application
 The prerequisites for running the app are **Docker** and **Flutter**.

+The repository size is around 200MB because I had to commit build files as a requirement for my university class.
+If you don’t want to download all 200MB, you can download it as a ZIP file instead.

 - Clone this repository: `git clone https://github.com/benjo-m/memowise`
 - Navigate to the cloned directory: `cd memowise`